moecherry99/AlexCherryFinalYearProject/README.md

     4.2.
 The second item is the **Potion Count Text**.
 This shows the players potion count, described in the [Potion and Chest System](#potion-and-chest-system) section.

     4.3.
-The third item is the players current Health, shown by a health bar.
+The third item is the players current **Health**, shown by a health bar.
 This is described in the [Level and Stat System](#level-and-stat-system) section.

     4.4.
-The final item is this area is the Experience value that the player holds.
+The final item is this area is the **Experience** value that the player holds.
 This is explained also in the [Level and Stat System](#level-and-stat-system) section.

 ### Combat System